modx-pro/Docs/docs/en/components/office/quick-start.md

 [[!officeProfile]]
 ```

-You can indicate additional parameters for it: whether HybridAuth sould be turned off or not, where user should be sent after they exit the site (by default - to the current url), avatar parameters, etc.
+You can indicate additional parameters for it: whether HybridAuth should be turned off or not, where user should be sent after they exit the site (by default - to the current url), avatar parameters, etc.
 All this can be seen in its parameters in the admin space.

 ## Orders output